The Son of a Horse (Chinese folktale): Summary

 A family owns a black mare.
 One day, the owner finds the mare in labour in the stables.
 She foals a young boy.
 The owner takes the boy to the imam, who names him Ma Shengbao ("Baby Born of a Horse").
 The owner adopts him as his own son, and he learns kung fu and archery.

 Years later, Ma Shengbao decides to leave home to find himself some brothers.
 In his wanderings, he sees smoke coming off a tree and shoots an arrow at it.
 A man comes out of the tree and says that Ma Shengbao broke his pot, but both become sworn brothers.
 Next, the duo walks on until they see smoke coming out of a rock.
 Ma Shengbao shoots an arrow at it.
 A man comes out of the rock and says Ma Shengbao broke his cooking pot.
 They decide to become sworn brothers.

 Now a trio, the man from the tree is called Big Brother, the man from the stone becomes Second Brother, and Ma Shengbao is called Little Brother (by degree of seniority).
 They live and hunt together.
-One time, when they return home, they find that meal prepared for them.
+One time, when they return home, they find a meal prepared for them.
 They decide to be on the lookout in turns to discover who made it.

 Big Brother finds out that three doves fly in, become human maidens, prepare the food for the men, and fly back.
 Big Brother does not report the fact to his companions.
 The same happens to Second Brother.
 Ma Shengbao, Little Brother, spies on the dove maidens, takes their feathers and burns them to have them become humans permanently.

 The dove maidens introduce themselves as a trio of sisters, the first named Ayi Ana, the second Yulutusi Ana, and the third Guni Ana.
 Guni Ana is the most beautiful of the three, but she smears her face with soot to hide her beauty.
 Ma Shengbao's companions decide to marry the maidens, while he gets to stay with Guni Ana.

 Some time later, the maidens are cooking food at home, when a chicken comes out of nowhere, flutters its wings and snuffs out the fire in the hearth.
 The maidens leave home to look for another source of fire, and see smoke coming out of a cave.
 They enter the cave and a demoness, disguised as an old woman, gives them a piece of hot coal and a pouch of fruit.